-What we have so far exposed it reconnects undoubtedly to the Pythagorean school, and only to the Pythagorean school.
-But there are also other more archaic elements, that the Pythagoreans found, accepted, assimilated and even exalted, although they are independent from the development of arithmetic multiplication which focuses on Tetractys consideration.
-These items relate to three, its multiple, its powers and immediately consecutive numbers.
+What we have so far exposed reconnects undoubtedly to the Pythagorean school, and only to the Pythagorean school.
+But there are also other more archaic elements, that the Pythagoreans found, accepted, assimilated, and even exalted, although they are independent of the development of arithmetic multiplication which focuses on the consideration of tetraktys.
+These items relate to three, its multiple, its powers, and immediately consecutive numbers.

 The echo of this predilection has come down to us; three is universally regarded as the perfect number for excellence, the popular mottos: omne Trinum est perfectum (in the three is perfection), there is no two without three, are inspired by this concept.
 In the Pythagorean and Neo-Pythagorean school, writes Loria (1), there existed the general motto that any collection of things had to admit a division into three categories “; Aristotle gives the Pythagorean judgment that everything concludes with the ternary number which is inherent in all things, and found that the three s frequently “inter sacra” ( among sacred) ; and Cardinal Borromeo, in a rare and little-known work of his (2), quotes that Aristotle’s note.
 As for Plato, he begins the Timaeus, the Pythagorean dialogue par excellence, with the words: “one, two, three.”
 The three, writes the neo-Pythagorean Theon from Smyrna (3) in his “statement of the mathematical things useful to the reading of Plato,” is the first (number) to have a beginning, middle, end; and Lidus (4) wrote nearly the same thing.
 And the Alexandrian Pythagorean Porphyrius (5) says that “there is something in nature that has a beginning, middle, end, and to indicate that form and nature the Pythagoreans suggested the number three.”

-Even grammar helps to give the three a special importance because are many the grammatical ternary distinctions although some of them may be intentional work of grammarians and therefore more consequence than cause of the number three excellence.
-However, the language precedes the grammar and the distinction of the three grammatical numbers, the three genera and people, it is an artificial distinction wanted by grammarians.
-We observe that the three also serves the greek language in the superlative formation: τρισμάκαρες means most blessed, and τρισμέγιστος which means great are formed like the French très grand.
+Even grammar helps to give the three special importance because are many grammatical ternary distinctions although some of them may be intentional work of grammarians and therefore more consequence than a cause of the number three excellence.
+However, language precedes grammar and the distinction of the three grammatical numbers, the three genera, and people, it is an artificial distinction wanted by grammarians.
+We observe that the three also serve the greek language in the superlative formation: τρισμάκαρες means most blessed, and τρισμέγιστος which means great are formed like the French très grand.

-Of course, the tern of triads, that’s to say the number nine, the product of three times three, is for this reason, as noted by Dante, a most perfect number: and it is not surprising that the three and nine have a great importance in worship and magic.
-According to Gomperz (9) the the number three sanctity is already encountered in Homer every time a trinity of Gods get unified in the same invocation, for example Zeus, Athena and Apollo.
-Ancestor worship honors especially under the name of Tritopatores, or fathers trinity, the father, grandfather and great-grandfather.
+Of course, the tern of triads, that’s to say the number nine, the product of three times three, is for this reason, as noted by Dante, a most perfect number: and it is not surprising that the three and nine have great importance in worship and magic.
+According to Gomperz (9), the number three sanctity is already encountered in Homer every time a trinity of Gods gets unified in the same invocation, for example, Zeus, Athena, and Apollo.
+Ancestor worship honors especially under the name of Tritopatores, or fathers trinity, the father, grandfather, and great-grandfather.
 “Nine, writes Rohde (10), as it is easy to see, is especially in Homer a round figure; in ancient times it was very common and normal a division of time periods according to groups of nine.
 ‘The Pythagorean Anatolius (11) cites the verse of Homer (Il.
 V, 160) to prove that Homer recognized special value to the number nine.
-And the pseudo-Plutarch notes Homer seems to show a special predilection for the number three (12) and recognize a special value to the number nine, and points out the fact about the verse IL.
+And the pseudo-Plutarch notes Homer seems to show a special predilection for the number three (12) and recognizes a special value to the number nine, and points out the fact about the verse IL.
 XV, 169, verse that for the same reason it is also detected by Lidus (13) and by the anonymous author of Theologumena Arithmetica.

-I decided to publish this paragraph alone because of the importance I have recognized to it.
-Reghini translates and comments the last two Pythagoras golden verses to demonstrates how he meant for them to be somewhat threefold practiced.
-Not only, but Reghini takes the opportunity to point how both incorrect and “sanitized” were the version, from the original Greek, of many among contemporary scholars and hermetists.
+I decided to publish this paragraph alone because of the importance I have recognized in it.
+Reghini translates and comments the last two Pythagoras golden verses to demonstrate how he meant for them to be somewhat threefold practiced.
+Not only, but Reghini takes the opportunity to point out how both incorrect and “sanitized” the version, of the original Greek, of many contemporary scholars and hermetists.

-Another important distinction in three categories as follows: “The Pythagoreans, writes Delatte (26), divide the reasonable beings into three categories: the man, the deity and a being of an essence intermediate as was Pythagoras.”
-Into three classes were also divided the members of the Pythagorean association; which, according to Iamblichus, were those of novices, mathematicians and physicists.
+Another important distinction between the three categories is as follows: “The Pythagoreans writes Delatte (26), divide the reasonable beings into three categories: the man, the deity, and a being of an essence intermediate as was Pythagoras.”
+Three classes have also divided the members of the Pythagorean association; which, according to Iamblichus, were those of novices, mathematicians, and physicists.
 Other names are given by other writers, but the division is always threefold.

-In arithmetic we have already seen that the Pythagoreans divided the numbers in perfect, elliptic and hyperbolic numbers.
-Likewise, the rectangular, or epiped, numbers were divided into square, eteromechi and promechi, and so did the Pythagoreans distinguishing three classes of even numbers and of three classes of odd numbers.
+In arithmetic, we have already seen that the Pythagoreans divided the numbers into perfect, elliptic, and hyperbolic numbers.
+Likewise, the rectangular, or epiped, numbers were divided into square, heteromech, and promech and so did the Pythagoreans distinguishing three classes of even numbers and of three classes of odd numbers.

 Nicomachus (29) distinguishes between even numbers: 1st – numbers equally even, that’s to say the powers of two; 2nd – the equally odd numbers, that’s to say the form 2 (2m + 1) numbers; 3rd – the numbers not equally even, that’s to say the numbers of form 2n (2m + 1) with n ≥ 2.
 The three categories are composed of the numbers:

 The classification exhausts all the possibilities, and the even numbers of the third class are those not belonging to the other two.
-The classification of the even numbers resembles that of rectangular numbers, like the eteromechi are distinguished from promechi because the difference between the sides, in the case of eteromeco, is only one point and more points in the case of promechi, so the numbers equally odd contain only a factor two, while the not equally equal contain in addition to the odd factor times the factor of two.
+The classification of the even numbers resembles that of rectangular numbers like the heteromech are distinguished from promech because the difference between the sides, in the case of heteromech, is only one point and more points in the case of promech, so the numbers are equally odd contain only a factor two, while the not equally equal contain in addition to the odd factor times the factor of two.